 - Submissions may also include an additional one page summary of evaluations from the plays performance or select comments from audience evaluations of the performance.

-The winner will be announced in Mid-March and the award statue will be given at the IMTAL Luncheon at the American Association of Museums conference in May of 2018.
+The winner will be announced in Mid-March and the award statue will be given at the IMTAL Conference in late August 2019.

 About Jon Lipsky

 |Jon Lipsky was Professor of Acting and Playwriting at Boston University’s School of Theater, and he created many wonderful short plays on science themes for Boston's Museum of Science.